forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 --|--|--
 New Cough|26%|20%
 Fever or chills|29%|13%
+Muscle Aches|22%|12%
 Sore Throat|17%|19%
 Loss of Smell|24%|2%
 Loss of Taste|22%|4%
-Diarrhoea|7%|9%
+Diarrhea|7%|9%
 Nausea/vomit|1%|3%

 =>
+Symptoms are similar to those observed in Europe/US/China but are less frequently observed.
+* associated:
-* Loss of smell and taste are specific and experienced by about 20% of the infected
+  * Significantly associated to seropositivity are loss of smell & taste and fever/chills.
-* Fever or chills is experienced by about 20% of the infected
+  * There was some increase in muscle aches and new cough in the seropositive.
+* not associated: nausea/vomit, diarrhea, sore throat

 ### References SARS-CoV-2 in Europe